JaviBT/SlitherGame/README.md

 python3 setup.py build
 ```
 ## What did I learn?
--Use Pygame to create a simple GUI.
+- Use Pygame to create a simple GUI.
--Python syntax.
+- Python syntax.